blynkkk/blueprints/Access OpenWrt Router Remotely/README.md

 ```

 This means a **secure, bi-directional** connection to the cloud is established!
-Your device should apper online in the Blynk Cloud and in the App.
+Your device should appear online in the Blynk Cloud and in the App.

-## Autorun in background
+## Autorun in the background

 For now, the script has to be manually executed, but I want to make it run **in the background** automatically when the router is powered up.